 External Ids for MEF2C Gene

 This locus encodes a member of the MADS box transcription enhancer factor 2 (MEF2) family of proteins, which play a role in myogenesis.
 The encoded protein, MEF2 polypeptide C, has both trans-activating and DNA binding activities.
 This protein may play a role in maintaining the differentiated state of muscle cells.
-Mutations and deletions at this locus have been associated with severe mental retardation, stereotypic movements, epilepsy, and cerebral malformation.
+Mutations and deletions at this locus have been associated with severe cognitive disability, stereotypic movements, epilepsy, and cerebral malformation.
 Alternatively spliced transcript variants have been described. [provided by RefSeq, Jul 2010]

 GeneCards Summary for MEF2C Gene

-UniProtKB/Swiss-Prot for MEF2C Gene
+UniProtKB/Swiss-Prot Summary for MEF2C Gene